-If you take a tax-free lump sum, we will work out your final lump-sum entitlement at the end of the month in which you draw your deferred pension.
+If you take a tax-free lump sum, we will work out your final lump-sum entitlement at the end of the month in which you draw your deferred pension (when your final AVC balance is known).

 If your pension payments start from the end of a month, we will usually pay your tax-free lump sum on the following working day.